Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Appendix B: Additional Details and Remarks

 \end{remark}

-\begin{remark} As discussed in the main text, the validity of the confidence set $\Delta_{1-\alpha^{\prime}}$ requires that each score $s_{ij}$ is fixed under different treatment assignments $\mathbf{Z}$ after matching.
-If each score $s_{ij}$ is constructed by the measured confounding information $\mathbf{X}$ only and does not involve the treatment label information $\mathbf{Z}$ (e.g., when each $s_{ij}$ is constructed by some unsupervised learning method such as principal component analysis), this condition naturally holds.
-If each score $s_{ij}$ is constructed by both the treatment information and the measured confounding information (e.g., when $\widehat{s}_{ij}=\widehat{e}_{ij}=\widehat{e}(\mathbf{x}_{ij})$ or $\widehat{s}_{ij}=\widehat{p}_{ij}$, where $\widehat{p}_{ij}$ can be obtained by plugging the $\widehat{e}_{ij}$ in the formulas in Remark~\ref{rem: formulas of pij}), we can use a cross-fitting procedure to ensure the invariance of $s_{ij}$ under post-matching treatment information $\mathbf{Z}$ (\citealp{chen2023testing}).
-The idea is to randomly split the total matched sets into two parts.
-Then, we fit a propensity score model among the first half of matched sets, and use the fitted model to construct scores $s_{ij}$ and conduct the corresponding sensitivity analysis in the second half of the matched sets (e.g., using Algorithm 1 in the main text).
-Meanwhile, we fit a propensity score model among the second half of matched sets, and use the fitted model to construct scores $s_{ij}$ and conduct the corresponding sensitivity analysis in the first half of the matched sets.
-Finally, we use the Bonferroni adjustment to combine the two sensitivity analysis results.
-This will ensure that the scores $s_{ij}$ are fixed in a sensitivity analysis.
-In addition to the above cross-fitting procedure, another way to ensure that each score $s_{ij}$ (e.g., $s_{ij}=\widehat{e}_{ij}$ or $s_{ij}=\widehat{p}_{ij}$) does not change with post-matching treatment assignments $\mathbf{Z}$ is to use external or historical data to fit the propensity score model involved in constructing $s_{ij}$. \end{remark}
+\begin{remark} As discussed in Section~\ref{sec: methods} of the main text, the validity of the confidence set $\Delta_{1-\alpha^{\prime}}$ requires that each balance test score $s_{ij}$ is fixed across different treatment assignments $\mathbf{Z}$ after matching.
+If each score $s_{ij}$ is constructed using only the measured confounders $\mathbf{X}$ and does not involve the treatment labels $\mathbf{Z}$ (e.g., when $s_{ij}$ is obtained via an unsupervised learning method such as principal component analysis), then this condition holds automatically.
+If each score $s_{ij}$ is constructed using both the treatment information $\mathbf{Z}$ and the measured confounders $\mathbf{X}$ (e.g., when $\widehat{s}_{ij}=\widehat{e}_{ij}=\widehat{e}(\mathbf{x}_{ij})$ or $\widehat{s}_{ij}=\widehat{p}_{ij}$, where $\widehat{p}_{ij}$ can be obtained by plugging $\widehat{e}_{ij}$ into the formulas in Remark~\ref{rem: formulas of pij}), then we can use a cross-fitting procedure to ensure that $s_{ij}$ remains invariant to different $\mathbf{Z}$ \citep{chen2023testing}.
+The idea is to randomly split the matched sets into two parts: we fit a propensity score model (e.g., XGBoost or random forest) on the first half and use the fitted model to construct scores $s_{ij}$ and conduct the corresponding sensitivity analysis on the second half (e.g., using Algorithm~\ref{alg: part with covariate adjustment} in the main text); meanwhile, we fit a propensity score model on the second half and use the fitted model to construct scores $s_{ij}$ and conduct the corresponding sensitivity analysis on the first half.
+Finally, we use a Bonferroni adjustment to combine the two sensitivity analysis results.
+This procedure ensures that the scores $s_{ij}$ are fixed within each sensitivity analysis, and it was adopted in our simulation studies in Section~\ref{sec: simulations} and data application in Section~\ref{sec: application}.
+In addition to cross-fitting, another way to ensure that $s_{ij}$ (e.g., $s_{ij}=\widehat{e}_{ij}$ or $s_{ij}=\widehat{p}_{ij}$) does not change with $\mathbf{Z}$ in the testing dataset is to fit the propensity score model using external or historical data; in this case, the fitted propensity scores do not depend on $\mathbf{Z}$ in the testing dataset, and neither do the resulting balance test scores (e.g., when $s_{ij}=\widehat{e}_{ij}$ or $s_{ij}=\widehat{p}_{ij}$).